Mortgages for Pensioners and Older Borrowers

 What to do if you are declined for a retirement mortgage?

-If your bank refuses to provide a mortgage for you as an older borrower, it’s important that you don’t apply to another lender straight away.
+If your bank refuses to provide a mortgage for you as an elderly borrower, most brokers would suggest that you avoid making multiple new enquiries right away.
 This is because each time you make an application for credit, this can show up on your credit report which lenders will look at to assess whether to approve you mortgage.

 If you have recently applied for credit with multiple lenders, this can create the impression that you are desperate for funds.